YellowJacketLinux/Platillo/LEGAL.md

 I am no lawyer, not even a law school dropout, but this is my understanding of intellectual property laws with respect to typography in the United States.

-A ‘typeface’ can be seen as the artistic design concept of glyphs designed that is a visually recognizable design concept.
+A ‘typeface’ can be seen as the artistic design concept of glyphs designs that are a visually recognizable design concept.
 This includes variations in the design concept by different type designers as long as they are easy to visually recognize as variations of each other.
 The digital font families ‘Helvetica’, ‘Nimbus Sans L’, and ‘TeX Gyre Heros’ are all visually recognizable as the same